-Commissions consist of dealer concessions earned by the Company's affiliated broker-dealer, Equity Services, Inc. Other income include revenues from reinsurance, change in cash surrender value of corporate owned life insurance ("COLI") and miscellaneous fee income.
-Revenues from commissions, fees and other income increased to \$106 million in 2022 from \$93 million in 2021, primarily due to increased fee income on certain indexed annuity products.
+Commissions consist of dealer concessions earned by the Company's affiliated broker-dealer, Equity Services, Inc. Other income includes revenues from reinsurance, change in cash surrender value of corporate owned life insurance ("COLI") and miscellaneous fee income.
+Revenues from commissions, fees and other income decreased by \$28 million, or 26% to \$78 million for the year end December 31, 2023, from \$106 million in 2022, primarily due to a decrease in reinsurance related revenue.